marionettejs/backbone.marionette/docs/marionette.region.md

 ### Additional Options

 You can define regions with an object literal.
-Object literal definitions expect an `el` property - the jQuery selector string to hook the region into.
-The object literal is the most common way to define whether showing the region overwrites the `el` or just overwrites the content (the default behavior).
+Object literal definitions expect an `el` property - the CSS selector string to hook the region into.
+With this format is possible to define whether showing the region overwrites the `el` or just overwrites the content (the default behavior).

 To overwrite the parent `el` of the region with the rendered contents of the inner View, use `replaceElement` as so: